vaibhavarora14/ecmascript-library-template/README.md

 ---

-**This JavaScript library template** allows you to easily develop, collaborate on and publish a JavaScript library with all the modern tooling you'd expect from the current JavaScript ecosystem.
+**This EcmaScript library template** allows you to easily develop, collaborate on and publish a EcmaScript library with all the modern tooling you'd expect from the current EcmaScript ecosystem.

-**Why should you use this?** One of the hidden challenges of authoring opensource JavaScript libraries is to provide a project that is easy to contribute to.
+**Why should you use this?** One of the hidden challenges of authoring opensource EcmaScript libraries is to provide a project that is easy to contribute to.
 You want people to join your project.
 Doing so requires a good amount of boilerplate: testing, code coverage, dependencies maintenance, release scripts, tooling requirements (Node.js, Yarn and which versions are we using again?), code editor configuration, formatting, linting...
 Well, this is the goal of this template: **to provide sensible and modern defaults to all those subjects**.
 So that once set up, you can focus on ⌨️ coding, 🙌 collaborating and 🚀 shipping.

 **The goals of the template are to:**